morcs/beautiful-jekyll/_posts/2019-07-18-billion-dollar-mistake.md

 const myCar = getFerrari();
 ```

-I now have a variable called `myCar`, and TypeScript (through type inference) will confidently agree that it is indeed a `Ferrari`.
+I now have a variable called `myCar`, and if I use TypeScript's type inference to check, it will confidently agree that I do indeed have a `Ferrari`.

 Unfortunately though, the following is a perfectly valid implementation of `getFerrari`: